Delicate (Taylor Swift song): Production and composition

 Swift wrote "Delicate" with its producers, Max Martin and Shellback.
 It was engineered by Sam Holland and Michael Ilbert at MXM Studios in Stockholm, Sweden, and Los Angeles, California.
-The song was mixed by Şerban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Randy Merrill at Sterling Sound Studios in New York.
+The song was mixed by Şerban Ghenea at MixStar Studios in Virginia Beach, Virginia, and it was mastered by Randy Merrill at Sterling Sound Studios in New York.

-Lyrically, Swift conceived "Delicate" as a confession to a prospective lover and described the song—the fifth track on Reputation—as the album's "first point of vulnerability".
+Swift conceived "Delicate" as a confession to a prospective lover and described the song—the fifth track on Reputation—as the album's "first point of vulnerability".
 The preceding four tracks are about Swift's flippant disinterest in her perceived reputation, which is the recurring theme throughout the album.
 On "Delicate", she begins to reveal her inner vulnerability.
-During an album release party with iHeartRadio, Swift explained the meaning behind the song: while she could feign disinterest in others' opinions about her, things became complicated "when you meet somebody that you really want in your life", which prompted her to wonder, "Could something fake like your reputation affect something real, like someone getting to know you?"
+Swift explained the song's meaning during an album release party with iHeartRadio: although she could feign disinterest in others' opinions about her, things became complicated "when you meet somebody that you really want in your life", which prompted her to wonder, "Could something fake like your reputation affect something real, like someone getting to know you?"
 To create a sound that reflects the lyrics' vulnerable sentiment, Martin and Shellback manipulated Swift's vocals with a vocoder, which Swift thought sounded "really emotional, vulnerable, and ... sad but beautiful".
-This vocoder effect is recurring on subsequent tracks of Reputation.
+This vocoder effect is recurring on subsequent Reputation tracks.

-"Delicate" is an electropop ballad.
-The song incorporates dense synthesizers and tropical house-influenced beats.
-At the beginning of the song, Swift confesses to her love interest that, because her reputation has "never been worse", "you must like me for me".
-Critic Carl Wilson from Slate interpreted this part as Swift's revelation on her public image: after the media gossip, she achieved a "liberation" that allowed her to "make her private life her own at last".
+"Delicate" is a mellow electropop and synth-pop ballad.
+Its production is driven by pulsing, dense synthesizers.
+The song features elements of urban music, showcased through influences of house music, tropical house, and dancehall in its beats, and Swift's emphasis on rhythm in her singing-speaking vocal delivery, influenced by hip-hop and Caribbean music.
+At the beginning of the song, Swift's character tells her lover that, because her reputation has "never been worse", he "must like [her] for [herself]".
+Carl Wilson from Slate interpreted this part as Swift's revelation on her public image: after the media gossip, she achieved a "liberation" that allowed her to "make her private life her own at last".
 She shares intimate moments with her love interest at a dive bar "on the East Side".
 Throughout the song, Swift goes through her inner monolog about whether what she does would affect this blossoming romance and how much her feelings would be reciprocated, over a muted pulse: "Is it cool that I said all that?
 Is it too soon to do this yet?
 'Cause I know that it's delicate."
 Though she feigns confidence and tries to control her inner self-awareness, she admits: "I pretend you're mine all the damn time."
 In the refrain, a high-pitched voice echoes the title "Delicate" back to Swift's lyrics.